Collective energy switching schemes put power back in the hands of the people when it comes to gas and electricity prices. Find out more…

 An energy supplier may be targeting a particular demographic or user group, or may just be seeking to meet targets for customer numbers, so could offer highly attractive terms that other suppliers may not want - or be able - to match.

 As just one example, regional energy prices can vary significantly.
 It may be that a particular supplier will want to claim market share from a rival in a certain part of the country and will consequently offer a tariff likely to attract customers from that region.

 The collective switch leader may offer its community a range of 'winning' tariffs including, for example, various regional winners, or winning prepaid meter tariffs.

 Another reason for the attractiveness of collective switches is that energy firms can use them to get around rules that limit the number of tariffs they have available.

 In a move designed to simplify the market, regulator Ofgem implemented legislation that only allows energy suppliers to have four main tariffs (this restriction may be abandoned in the longer term following criticism of the way it works).†

 When an energy supplier changes any of its four main tariffs it needs to tell all its existing customers, who may be alerted to a better deal.

 Many of the bigger suppliers make huge profits from long-standing customers who never tend to switch.

 Such customers are typically on the most expensive standard tariffs, and if they were alerted to the fact that much cheaper deals were available from the same supplier they would be much more likely to move, cutting off the supplier's source of easy profits.

-While small, challenger energy suppliers used to regularly win community business, there's now much more competition from the big six in this area, meaning that almost any energy firm could be the choice for the collective switch.
+This isn't great news for smaller challenger energy suppliers used to regularly win community business, there's now much more competition from the 'big six' in this area, meaning that almost any energy firm could be the choice for the collective switch.